-Mr. Forsayeth has been our Chief Financial Officer since August 12, 2011.
+Mr. Forsayeth has been Granite's Chief Financial Officer since August 12, 2011.
 From June 2007 to July 2011, Mr. Forsayeth was Chief Financial Officer of Intrawest.
+Mr. Forsayeth has been a director of Imvescor Restaurant Group Inc. since November 2014.
 Over the course of his 30 plus-year career, Mr. Forsayeth has held senior executive financial and operating positions in several public and private Canadian companies, including Cara Operations Ltd, Laidlaw Inc., Derlan Industries Limited and Bank of Montreal.
-Mr. Forsayeth is a Chartered Accountant and also spent nine years with Coopers & Lybrand (now PricewaterhouseCoopers) in various areas including the audit practice, the insolvency group, as well as a secondment in their London, England office.
+Mr. Forsayeth is a CPA, CA and also spent nine years with Coopers & Lybrand (now PricewaterhouseCoopers) in various areas including the audit practice and the insolvency group, and on a secondment in their London, England office.

-Mr. Forsayeth graduated from Queen's University in Kingston, Ontario with an Honours Bachelor of Commerce degree.
+Mr. Forsayeth graduated from Queen's University with an Honours Bachelor of Commerce degree.

-Jennifer Tindale - Executive Vice-President, General Counsel and Secretary of Granite REIT; Executive Vice-President, General Counsel and Secretary of Granite GP
+Jennifer Tindale - Executive Vice President, General Counsel and Secretary of Granite REIT; Executive Vice-President, General Counsel and Secretary of Granite GP

-Ms. Tindale is our Executive Vice-President, General Counsel and Secretary and has been an officer of Granite since June 30, 2011.
-Prior to that Ms. Tindale was most recently Vice President, Associate General Counsel & Corporate Secretary at Biovail Corporation.
+Ms. Tindale is Granite's Executive Vice-President, General Counsel and Secretary and has been an officer of Granite since June 30, 2011.
+Prior to that Ms. Tindale was most recently Vice President, Associate General Counsel & Corporate Secretary at Biovail Corporation ("Biovail").
 In this role, Ms. Tindale managed the company's legal matters and was a member of its executive management team.
 Over her four years at Biovail, Ms. Tindale provided leadership on numerous corporate acquisitions, licensing transactions, two proxy contests and a merger transaction.